2015–2016 New Zealand flag referendums

 Two referendums were held by the New Zealand Government in November/December 2015 and March 2016 to determine the nation's flag.
-In the first referendum, voters chose their favorite alternative flag design.
+In the first referendum, voters chose their favourite alternative flag design.
 The winning design then advanced to the second referendum, where it went up against the existing flag of New Zealand.
 The voting resulted in the retention of the existing flag.

 Shortly after the referendum announcement, party leaders reviewed draft legislation and selected candidates for a Flag Consideration Panel.
 The purpose of this group was to publicise the process, seek flag submissions and suggestions from the public, and decide on a final shortlist of options.
 Open consultation and design solicitation garnered 10,292 design suggestions from the public, later reduced to a longlist of 40 designs and then a shortlist of four designs to contend in the first referendum.
 Following a petition, the shortlist was later expanded to include a fifth design, the Red Peak.

 The first referendum took place between 20 November and 11 December 2015 and asked, "If the New Zealand flag changes, which flag would you prefer?"
 Voters were presented with several options selected by the Flag Consideration Panel.
 The black, white, and blue silver fern flag by Kyle Lockwood advanced to the second referendum.

 The second referendum took place between 3 and 24 March 2016.
 It asked voters to choose between the selected alternative (the black, white and blue silver fern flag) and the existing New Zealand flag.

 Reception of the process and the finalist designs were highly critical, with no great enthusiasm shown among the public.
 From an aggregation of analyses, the consensus was that the referendum was "a bewildering process that seems to have satisfied few".